 Now, let’s look at why people do not alter their beliefs even after being exposed to evidences.

-Dr Kamna Chibber, clinical psychologist and head of mental health, department of mental health and behavioural science, Fortis La Femme, said that it depends on how strongly one believes or has an opinion on that particular piece of information.
+Kamna Chhibber, a clinical psychologist and head of mental health, department of mental health and behavioural science, Fortis La Femme, said that it depends on how strongly one believes or has an opinion on that particular piece of information.

 ‘When a Belief is Called Out, Some Take it as a Personalised Attack’

-Further, while speaking to The Quint, Dr Kamna explained that for people who have held on to some belief for a long time, it starts becoming a part of their own sense of self.
+Further, while speaking to The Quint, Chhibber explained that for people who have held on to some belief for a long time, it starts becoming a part of their own sense of self.